shirutan/StardewValleyMods/SpaceCore/docs/README.md

                 * `Id` - Optional, only needed if you want to link to a specific page.
 The ID to use for the `[link]` tag.
                 * `Contents` - The contents of the page (see further below for formatting).
 You should use `{{i18n}}` here.
                 * `Condition` - Optional, default `TRUE` - A GameStateQuery for if this page should be available.
      * Page contents formatting - You should probably use newlines in this field.
 (In VSCode, set the format of your file to "JSON Lines" to hide errors from this - though this will cause comments to error).
-You can use the following tags inside the content, and you can next these tags as well (formatted like BBCode - see the example gist's i18n for examples).
+You can use the following tags inside the content, and you can nest these tags as well (formatted like BBCode - see the example gist's i18n for examples).
         * `[center]centered text[/center]` - Puts the text `centered text` centered horizontally on the page.
-May work when not a single line on its own.
+May not work when more than one line of text.
+        * `[center=width]centered text[/center]` - Puts the text `centered text` centered horizontally within the next `width` pixels (manually useful for when manually positioning things).
+May not work when more than one line of text.
         * `[font=FontName]text[/font]` - Puts the text `text` on the page in the `FontName` font.
 Valid fonts are: `default`, `dialogue`, `tiny`
         * `[color=Color]text[/color]` - Puts the text `text` on the page in the `Color` color.
 Valid color syntax can be found [on the Stardew wiki](https://stardewvalleywiki.com/Modding:Common_data_field_types#Color).
         * `[image=PathToImageAsset:SourceRect:Scale]` - Adds a centered image to the page.
 There are three parameters, separated by `:` (though the second and third parameters are optional).